chocoford/ExcalidrawZ/README.md

 1. Download the latest image file (.dmg) from [Releases](https://github.com/chocoford/ExcalidrawZ/releases)
 2. Click the `.dmg` to install it

-## The motivation

-[Excalidraw](https://github.com/excalidraw/excalidraw) is a very useful web app, but the lack of file management can be troublesome and unsettling.
-We often need to manually save and maintain multiple different Excalidraw files.
-Therefore, ExcalidrawZ has wrapped it up to automatically save edited files for users and added file grouping functionality.
-In future versions, iCloud automatic backup will also be added to greatly reduce the insecurity of using a web app.

 ## Preview
 ![App overview](assets/README/App%20overview.png)